 Research Projects

 - Media Attestation.
 This project is being lead by Jesse Wei.
-Under Professor Andrew Kwong, we are exploring using ARM CCA and the C2PA standard to prove the authencity of images generated by a mobile camera.
+Under Professor Andrew Kwong, we are exploring using ARM CCA and the C2PA standard to prove the authenticity of images generated by a mobile camera.

 - "Native Enclave" - for our Research in Security class project, I worked with Yulu Pan on porting Keystone, a RISC-V TEE implementation, to uClinux (Linux without virtual memory), to try to explore how the idea of TEEs could be extended to become a first-class memory protection mechanism in a "native enclave" system.
 Unfortunately, Keystone is pretty tied to virtual memory, but I hope to revisit this idea for a future project.